Why follow the stars?

 I told you so

 I first came to Stockholm in 1991 from Italy and was impressed by its uniform orderliness.
 When I visited some of the suburbs, I saw another picture.
 They were ghettos of immigrants.
-The political atmosphere was of self-satisfaction for Sweden’s humane immigration policies.
+The political atmosphere was of self-satisfaction with Sweden’s humane immigration policies.
 I was sceptical that this would turn out well.

 There was much talk about integration, but I wondered how that was defined.
-Did we think Muslims would learn to drink snaps and eat pickled herring.
+Did we think Muslims would learn to drink snaps and eat pickled herring?
 Would people from very different backgrounds forget their religious and cultural norms that, for example, saw women’s roles in a quite different light from liberal Sweden?

 The ingredients for future problems were plain to see.
 However, if you brought up this issue in conversation you were labelled a racist and advised to drop the subject.
-As an immigrant myself I thought I understood the probable futures based on my experiences of living in The UK and Paris.
+As an immigrant myself I thought I understood the probable future based on my experiences of living in The UK and Paris.